TarpGNN/TarpGNN/README.md

-# this is the code for paper Team Sport Activity Recognition and Prediction Based on Graph Neural Network,submitted to MM'21
+# this is the code for paper Team Sport Activity Recognition and Prediction Based on Graph Neural Network

 ## Dependencies
 * Python 3.x